RoadieHQ/marketing-site/content/docs/integrations/jira/index.md

 You can read more about how to update the UI [here](/docs/details/updating-the-ui/).

+## Caveats

+The Jira Dashboard plugin doesn't fully support version 3 of the Jira API.
+Some information will be missing if you're using version 3 with the EntityJiraDashboardContent tab such as the value in `Assignee` column.
+We hope to have this issue fixed in due course.

 ## References

 - [Atlassian docs for creating API tokens](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)